ttalvitie/browservice/README.md

 release/bin/browservice --help
 ```

+To run Browservice, you only need the contents of the `release/bin` directory; if you need to save disk space, you can delete the rest of the files.

 ## Usage

 To open a new browser window, you should navigate the client browser to the address where the Browservice proxy server is listening (for example, `http://192.168.56.1:8080/`).
 To make it easier to open new browser windows, this should be set as the home page for the client browser.